Last updated: May 29, 2026

 Does Original Medicare cover dentures or cleanings?

-Original Medicare usually does not cover routine dental care, cleanings, fillings, dentures, or most tooth replacement work.
-Medicare may cover limited dental services when they are tied to certain covered medical care.
+In most cases, no. Original Medicare usually does not cover routine dental care, cleanings, fillings, dentures, or implants.
+It may cover some dental services tied directly to certain covered medical treatments.

 What if I live in a rural county?

-Call Wyoming 211, your Area Agency on Aging, and nearby health centers.
+Call Wyoming 211, ADRC Wyoming, your Area Agency on Aging, and nearby health centers.
 Ask about transportation, clinics in nearby counties, and border-state options if you live close to another state.

 About this guide